commercialhaskell/stack/doc/commands/build_command.md

     The content of single quotes is taken literally.
 Within single quotes, `''` escapes a single quote.

+!!! note "Runtime system (RTS) options"

+    RTS options must be quoted to prevent the RTS extracting them as its own when the Stack executable is run.

 ### `--exec` option

 `stack build --exec '<command> [<argument(s)>]'` will run the specified command